 But this rule doesn’t work for everyone.
 Your actual needs depend on several factors:

 Your location makes a difference.
 Retirees in California need about 15% more income than those in Alabama due to housing costs, taxes, and general cost of living.
-If you plan to stay in Long Beach or the greater Los Angeles area, budget for higher expenses than the national average.
+If you plan to stay in Long Beach or the greater Los Angeles area, it may be worth budgeting for higher expenses than the national average.
+A financial advisor in Los Angeles can help model what local costs may mean for your specific plan.

 Healthcare costs increase with age.
 Medicare covers many expenses, but you’ll still pay premiums, deductibles, and out-of-pocket costs.
 The average 65-year-old couple needs about $315,000 saved just for healthcare expenses throughout retirement.
 That number doesn’t include long-term care, which can cost $100,000 per year or more.